 Fortunately, the 17th century has furnished us with a unique resource: millions of paintings, prints, and drawings, created by thousands of artists across the Low Countries, that depict elements of everyday life.
 By 1650 the inhabitants of Holland—the wealthiest province of the Dutch Republic, the precursor state to today’s Netherlands—collectively owned around 2.5 million paintings.
 Many of these paintings seem to reflect the presence of the Little Ice Age and record its consequences for ordinary people.
-Some remarkable examples are featured in the exhibition Clouds, Ice, and Bounty: The Lee and Juliet Folger Fund Collection of Seventeenth-Century Dutch and Flemish Paintings.
+Some remarkable examples are included in the National Gallery’s collection.

-The installation includes several stunning winter landscapes, which seem to recreate, with plausible detail, real-life gatherings in frigid weather.
+These include stunning winter landscapes, which seem to recreate, with plausible detail, real-life gatherings in frigid weather.
 For example, Adam van Breen painted Skating on the Frozen Amstel River amid a sequence of chilly winters in the Low Countries, and in 1646—when Jan van Goyen painted Ice Scene near a Wooden Observation Tower—winter was even colder.

 While we should urgently reduce greenhouse gas emissions to minimize the eventual magnitude of global warming, we now have little choice but to adapt to a hotter and more extreme climate.
 We can find inspiration, and perhaps some reassurance, in 17th-century Dutch history and art.
 But we must also remember the cost of Dutch successes.
 Climate adaptation must be just.
 It must reduce inequality, rather than exacerbate it.
 If it does, artists may yet paint hopeful vistas of our hotter future.